daveogle85/adventOfC0de2025/README.md

 - `venv` — Create the `.venv` virtual environment (if missing) and activate it for the script run.
 - `install` — Create the virtual environment and install dependencies from `requirements.txt`.
 - `test` — Run all tests using `pytest` inside the virtual environment.
-- `run [day]` — Run the app for a specific day.
-For example, `./run.sh run 2` runs the solution for day 2 using the corresponding input file.
+- `day` — Run the app for a specific day.
+For example, `./run.sh day 2` runs the solution for day 2 using the corresponding input file.
 - `all` — Perform install, test, and then run (default if no command is given).

 Example usage: